 Frequently Asked Questions About Lake George During The COVID-19 Pandemic

-Do you have questions about what to expect this spring and summer in the Lake George area?
+Do you have questions about what to expect this summer in the Lake George area?
 The FAQs below cover the topics people have been asking about the most, and each question has been answered to the best of our ability.
 As we progress through the New York Forward Reopening Plan (detailed in the "Timeline for Reopening" section below), we'll continue to update this page to keep it as accurate as possible.

 Will the quarantine on out-of-state guests to New York impact my visit?

 A travel advisory has been implemented in New York State.
 Travelers from any state currently hit hard by COVID-19, as determined by an infection rate formula, must quarantine for 14 days upon arrival.
 This presently applies to travelers from Alabama, Alaska, Arkansas, Arizona, California, Delaware, Florida, Georgia, Idaho, Indiana, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, Washington D.C., and Puerto Rico.

 Is Lake George welcoming out-of-state guests?

 Yes -- Many out-of-state visitors to Lake George are from the Northeast and will not be impacted by the travel advisory.
 That being said, it is important for prospective visitors to realize that Lake George is currently operating with an increased emphasis on the safety and well being of guests, employees and the community.
 Your visit to the area this year will be different than what you may have experienced in the past.